devantler/ksail/README.md

 You need to download the KSail binary into your CI/CD environment, and then run the KSail commands as you would locally.
 For example, if you are using GitHub Actions, you can use the following workflow:

-> [!WARNING]
-> The below example workflow has not been tested yet.
-I assume it will not work if you are trying to run this without `ksail init`, as there is currently no support for reading the ksail Age keys from the environment.
-When I get around to testing this, I will update this section.

 ```yaml
 name: KSail